-- Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for coverage related to prenatal and pregnancy loss diagnostic genetic testing for tests intended to diagnose genetic conditions following amniocentesis, chorionic villus sampling, PUBS, or pregnancy loss. - Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to prenatal carrier screening, preimplantation testing of embryos, or preconception carrier screening (including carrier screening for Duchenne/Becker muscular dystrophy and SMA). - Genetic Testing: Pharmacogenetics for criteria related to genetic testing prior to the initiation of drug treatment with carbamazepine. - Genetic Testing: Metabolic, Endocrine, and Mitochondrial Disorders for criteria related to genetic testing for mitochondrial disorders. - Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for coverage related to prenatal and pregnancy loss diagnostic genetic testing.

-- Genetic Testing: Preimplantation Genetic Testing for criteria related to genetic testing of embryos prior to in vitro fertilization. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to epilepsy, neuromuscular, and neurodegenerative disorders not specifically discussed in this or another non-general policy.
+- Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for criteria related to prenatal and pregnancy loss diagnostic genetic testing for tests intended to diagnose genetic conditions following amniocentesis, chorionic villus sampling, PUBS, or pregnancy loss. - Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to prenatal carrier screening, preimplantation testing of embryos, or preconception carrier screening (including carrier screening for Duchenne/Becker muscular dystrophy and SMA). - Genetic Testing: Pharmacogenetics for criteria related to genetic testing prior to the initiation of drug treatment with carbamazepine. - Genetic Testing: Metabolic, Endocrine, and Mitochondrial Disorders for criteria related to genetic testing for mitochondrial disorders. - Genetic Testing: Preimplantation Genetic Testing for criteria related to genetic testing of embryos prior to in vitro fertilization. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to epilepsy, neuromuscular, and neurodegenerative disorders not specifically discussed in this or another non-general policy, including known familial variant testing.